VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > My rule of thumb is that if you’re doing greenfield development, you
-> need very good arguments in order to choose SQL Azure.
+> need very good arguments in order to choose SQL Database.
 Windows Azure
 > Storage Services should be the default choice.
 However, if you already
 > have an existing SQL Server database that you want to move to the
 > cloud, it’s a different case...